-Your businesses’ website is its online, virtual storefront.
-It lets web users know that your business exists and displays the products and services your business offers.
+Your business's website is its online, virtual storefront.
+It lets online users know that your business exists and displays the products and services your business offers.
 Even if you spent a lot of time and money to get a flashy website for your business up and running, is it delivering the results you want?

 How Do You Know If a Website Is Successful?